benc-uk/smilr/README.md

 # Component 4 - Database
 All data is held in a single MongoDB database called **smilrDb** across two collections `events` and `feedback`.
+If they don't exist, the database and collections will be created by the data API on first access, so there is no need to initialize the database.
 The app has been developed and tested again MongoDB versions 3.6 and 3.4, however only very standard Mongo API functionality is used, so it is expected that other 3.x versions will be compatible.

 The choice of MongoDB allows us to explore several deployment architectures, the main two being